 Step 2: Reorganize Tools

-Drag and drop tools to reorganize their order.
+Drag and Drop Tools to reorganize their order.
 You can move frequently used tools to the top for quick access and rearrange groups to suit your workflow preferences.

 Step 3: Hide Unused Tools

-To declutter your toolbar, drag tools you don’t use into the Extra Tools section on the right side of the Customize Toolbar window.
+To declutter your toolbar, Drag Tools you don’t use into the Extra Tools section on the right side of the Customize Toolbar window.
 This keeps your workspace clean and focused.

 Step 4: Create Custom Tool Layouts

-Save your changes as a custom layout by clicking Save Preset.
+Save your changes as a Custom Layout by clicking Save Preset.
 This allows you to create multiple tool configurations tailored for specific projects or workflows.

 What is the Shortcut Key for the Toolbar in Photoshop?